 There are several types of PPC ads, which come in a variety of formats and can be designed to show up in a variety of different places on the internet.

-PPC: Text Ads
+PPC: Search Ads

 Text ads, as you would imagine, involve words only.
 These are the text ads you will see when you search for something on Google.
 In order to elongate them, you can add extensions to provide additional information and contact details.